 Texola, Kentucky was home to a Texas Company Oil Refinery from 1920 until 1945.

 Dating back to 1844, the TW Samuels Distillery in Deatsville, Kentucky produced the signature “T.W.
 Samuels” bottle and a four-year-old 90-proof label.
 The factory ceased productions during prohibition, but resumed afterwards, closing for good in 1952.

 The Van Dorn Iron Works was located at 2685-2700 East 79th Street in the Kinsman neighborhood of Cleveland, Ohio.
-The manufacturing plant was relocated in 1991 and the facility is in a state of demolition.
+The manufacturing plant relocated in 1991.

 The Victor Brewing Company was located in Jeannette, Pennsylvania and operated from 1908 to 1955.